leandrozappani/leandrozappani.github.io/_pages/about.md

 Hi!
 My name is Leandro.

+I'm a geneticist graduated from National University of Misiones (Argentina).

+I have worked in research in Plant Cytogenetics from 2013 to 2018.

-I'm a geneticist and teacher from Posadas, Misiones, Argentina.
-I currently work at the School of Robotics of Misiones as a teacher, and at the National University of Misiones as a Teaching Assistant in the Subject Microbiology and Immunology.
+I currently work at National University of Misiones as a Teaching Assistant in the Subject Microbiology and Immunology.
+I also teach at the School of Robotics of Misiones.

 My main academic objectives for 2020 are:
-	- Pursuing a graduate degree in Japan, doing research in molecular biology of chromosomes.
+	* Pursuing a graduate degree in Japan, doing research in molecular biology of chromosomes.
-	- Finishing a specialization in Data Science.
+	* Finishing a Specialization in Data Science.